maestroh/maestroh.github.io/_posts/2017-06-20-building-team-morale.md

 ### Progress
 1. nothing makes devs happier than making quick progress
 2. getting stuff behind them and to change focus to new things keeps the atmosphere upbeat
+3. skips over the small problems and focuses on the hard ones
+4. quick progress leads to happy stakeholders which givevs the team purpose

 ### My Way (Really Their Way)
 1. Give people space to be creative